ibm-cloud-docs/natural-language-understanding/getting-started.md

 ## Before you begin
 {: #before-you-begin}

-- {: hide-dashboard} Create an instance of the service:
+- Create an instance of the service:
     1. Go to the [{{site.data.keyword.nlushort}}](https://{DomainName}/catalog/natural-language-understanding){: external} page in the {{site.data.keyword.cloud_notm}} catalog.
     1. Sign up for a free {{site.data.keyword.cloud_notm}} account or log in.
     1. Click **Create**.
-- {: hide-dashboard} Copy the credentials to authenticate to your service instance:
+- Copy the credentials to authenticate to your service instance:
     1. On the **Manage** page, click **Show Credentials**.
     1. Copy the `API Key` and `URL` values.
 - Make sure that you have the `curl` command.